MGBergomi/movement_game_of_life/README.md

 # Game of Movement

-Uses the movement detected in a video by considering the difference between subsequent frames to trigger n evolution cycles of game of life as implemented in [https://github.com/ctjacobs/game-of-life](https://github.com/ctjacobs/game-of-life)
+Uses the movement detected in a video by considering the difference between subsequent frames to trigger n evolution cycles of game of life as implemented in [https://github.com/ctjacobs/game-of-life](https://github.com/ctjacobs/game-of-life).

+#### Remark:
+The current GameOfLife class has a series of additional methods wrt to the original implementation, but no substantial changes

 ### Install